-The movement of vehicles need to be kept at safer speed to assure the safety of the working personnel.
+The movement of vehicles within work site (e.g. automated CC block manufactured area) need to be kept at safer speed to assure the safety of the working personnel.
 Thus, the highest speed limit needs to be maintained at 15km/hour.
 Accordingly, the drivers need to be trained and motivated and signboard for speed limit needs to be erected at several strategic locations of the work sites.